 We first noticed this charming hole-in-the-wall drinking spot thanks to the prominent display of their daily sake menu on their front wall.
-Although they're not a sake specialist, their selection of a dozen or so craft sake is carefully chosen, and sake is served in smaller 90ml and 120ml glasses, so you can try a few different types over the course of a visit.
+Although they're not a sake specialist, their selection of around fifteen craft sake is carefully chosen, and sake is served in smaller 90ml and 120ml glasses, so you can try a few different types over the course of a visit.

-The food menu focuses on tempura, a dish more often found in brightly lit traditional counter shops rather than casual bars like this.
-Basic skewers such as prawns, anago eel and vegetables and are priced at Y150-200, supplemented by more deluxe, original items like coriander prawn kakiage.
-Whlie we found the skewers to be more on the oily side than at some counter shops, the fresh, clean flavors of the basic ingredients still came shining through.
+The food menu focuses on tempura, a dish more often found in brightly lit traditional counter shops rather than more casual settings like this.
+Basic skewers such as prawns, anago eel and vegetables are priced at Y150-200, supplemented by more deluxe, original items like coriander prawn kakiage.
+The breading is light, and the fresh, clean flavors of the ingredients come shining through.

 The atmosphere here is very laid-back, with a young staff and customer base.
-One or two skateboards are parked in front, and an eclectic mix of reggae, rock and Beastie Boys plays on the sound system.
-Although this seems to be only a two-man operation, they generally manage to keep up with orders even when the place is full.
-Budget anywhere from Y2000-3500 depending on how long you stay.
+The decor is reminiscent of a bohemian cafe, and an eclectic mix of reggae, rock and Japanese hiphop plays on the sound system.
+Budget anywhere from Y2,000-3,500 depending on how long you stay.

 Note that the shop is often closed one day during the week (usually a Tuesday), so call ahead to check their schedule.